okeshawarz/prospectus/draft5.md

 ...[W]hat is it in particular about spatial agglomeration or clustering that leads to new ideas and accelerates societal development?
 Just how significant is this specifically urban stimulus and energy?"

+Of course, questions of agglomeration have always been at the root of enquiry into the nature of cities.
+In this essay, I form a descriptive account of the latest period of urban expansion in the city of San Francisco, California.
+The story is, essentially, about synekism;
+the geography of the new high-tech firms that re-emerged in the Bay Area after the dot-com crash, but also how this particular spatial-temporal process affected land prices, real estate development, landlords, and tenants.

 This essay, by examining the historical development of land ownership and land rents in a particular city, seeks to investigate some of Soja's questions